 In order to apply for the major, students must be enrolled in, or have already completed courses in introductory biology, introductory neuroscience, chemistry and math.
-See below for a list of UVA courses that fulfill these pre-requisites, which may be substituted by AP credits, or equivalent courses offered at other colleges or universities, including community colleges.
+See below for a list of these courses.
 Applications for the major are accepted typically during the student’s 4th semester in UVA.
-Transfer students may apply during the summer after they are admitted to UVA and prior to their third year studies.

 Requirements for Graduating with BA degree in Neuroscience

 Thirty credits are required for the major in neuroscience with at least a 2.500 GPA in the major.
 Students are dropped from the major if they fall below a cumulative GPA of 2.500 for all designated neuroscience courses.
-Students are required to take designated capstone neuroscience seminar courses for two semesters, and two neuroscience core courses.
-In addition, at least two courses at the 4000 or 5000 level from neuroscience-designated courses, offered from the Department of Biology or the Department of Psychology, are required (a list of designated courses follows).
+Students are required to take designated capstone neuroscience seminar courses for two semesters, in addition to two neuroscience core courses.
+At least two courses at the 4000 or 5000 level from neuroscience-designated courses, with at least one each from the Department of Biology and one from the Department of Psychology, are required (a list of designated courses follows).
 The courses of research and distinguished major thesis do not count toward the 30 credits for the major.

 Distinguished Majors Program in Neuroscience

 Students with superior academic performance are encouraged to apply for the Distinguished Major Program (DMP) during their sixth semester.
-The Program culminates in writing a thesis of empirical research done under the mentorship of a faculty member in the NGP.
+The Program culminates in writing a thesis of empirical research done under the mentorship of a faculty member in the Neuroscience Graduate Program (NGP).
 The requirements for admission to the DMP are: